valeriansaliou/bloom/README.md

 Bloom provides [pre-built packages](https://packagecloud.io/valeriansaliou/bloom) for Debian-based systems (Debian, Ubuntu, etc.).

-**Important: Bloom only provides 64 bits packages targeting Debian 10, 11 & 12 for now (codenames: `buster`, `bullseye` & `bookworm`).
+**Important: Bloom only provides 64 bits packages targeting Debian 11 & 12 for now (codenames: `bullseye` & `bookworm`).
 You will still be able to use them on other Debian versions, as well as Ubuntu.**

 **1️⃣ Add the Bloom APT repository (eg. for Debian `bookworm`):**